-- Chip manufacturers produce an estimated 40 billion microprocessors each year - The Meltdown and Spectre CPU flaws were able to be patched - Consider the following scenario - Industrial robots manufacture tens of billions microprocessors based on a flawed design produce by AI - The design flaws can't be patched and must be recalled - What is the impact of recalling 20 billion or 30 billion consumer products and industrial machines? - How do we manage this risk? - Disruptive technologies increases the potential of this scenario
+Chip manufacturers produce an estimated 40 billion microprocessors each year The Meltdown and Spectre CPU flaws were able to be patched Consider the following scenario

+- Industrial robots manufacture tens of billions microprocessors based on a flawed design produce by Al - The design flaws can't be patched and must be recalled - What is the impact of recalling 20 billion or 30 billion consumer products and industrial machines? - How do we manage this risk?

+Disruptive technologies dramatically increases the likelihood of this scenario

-- 2015 Data Breach Investigations report found that 5 malware events occur every second - In 2016 companies lost an estimated \$1.5 billion to ransomware - In 2017 WannaCry ransomware infected more than 200,000 computers, losses expected to exceed \$4 billion - Nearly 40% of insider misuse cases were by end users, not necessarily privileged users
+2015 Data Breach Investigations report found that 5 malware events occur every second

+In 2016 companies lost an estimated \$1.5 billion to ransomware

+In 2017 WannaCry ransomware infected more than 200,000 computers, losses expected to exceed \$4 billion

+Nearly 40% of insider misuse cases were by end users, not necessarily privileged users

+Risk events are occurring more rapidly than ever before and loss events are increasing exponentially

+Risk theory began in the mid-1500s

+150 years

+Actuarial science emerged in the early 1700s

+250 years

-- Risk theory began in the mid-1500s - Actuarial science emerged in the early 1700s 150 years - Modern risk management emerged in the mid-1950s 250 years - Can we wait another 50 years for the next evolution of risk management? - What is the next evolution of risk management?
+Modern risk management emerged in the mid-1950s

+Can we wait another 50 years for the next evolution of risk management?

+What is the next evolution of risk management?